Law of Laos: Detention centers

-In Laos, there are four categories of persons held in confinement by the State.
-Aside from common criminals, there are also political, social, and ideological dissidents.
+In Laos, there are 4 categories of persons held in confinement by the State.
+Aside from common criminals, there are political, social, and ideological dissidents.
 These are people who the government feels are a threat to their control, most commonly because of their public objection to governmental policies or actions.
-Commonly the specific crimes for which these dissidents are arrested and confined are vague at best.
-Their arrests are typically arbitrary and their length of confinement ambiguous and indefinite.

-The LPDR established four different types of detention centers: prisons, reeducation centers or seminar camps, rehabilitation camps, and remolding centers.
+Laos established 4 different types of detention centers: prisons, reeducation centers or seminar camps, rehabilitation camps, and remolding centers.
 Social deviants or common criminals were considered less threatening to the regime than persons accused of political crimes, who were considered potential counterrevolutionaries; social deviants were confined in rehabilitation camps.
-According to MacAlister Brown and Joseph J. Zasloff, prisons were primarily reserved for common criminals, but political prisoners were also held there for usually six to twelve months.
+According to MacAlister Brown and Joseph J. Zasloff, prisons were primarily reserved for common criminals, and political prisoners were held there for usually 6 to 12 months.
 Ideologically suspect persons were sent to remolding centers.
-Reeducation centers were for those deemed politically risky, usually former RLG officials.
-Political prisoners usually served three- to five-year terms or longer.
-At the prisons, inmates worked hard under rugged conditions and had limited supplies of food.
-Bribery in order to secure food and medicine was reported.
+Reeducation centers were for those deemed politically risky, including former RLG officials.
+Political prisoners sometimes served 3- to 5-year terms or longer.

-In 1986, Brown and Zasloff also reported that prisoners were not tried but were incarcerated by administrative fiat.
+In 1986, Brown and Zasloff reported that prisoners were not tried and were incarcerated by administrative fiat.
 Former inmates said that they were arrested, informed by the security officials that they had been charged with crimes, and then sent off to camps for indeterminate periods.
-Typically, prisoners were told one day prior to their release to prepare for departure.
+Typically, prisoners were told 1 day prior to their release to prepare for departure.